 - 1. Students are to inform the unit clerk when removing a patient chart from the nursing station to take it to designated area. - 2.
 Student nurses sign their signatures: Name, S.N., MCCC.
 It is not necessary for the instructor to co-sign charting unless specifically informed otherwise. - 3.
 Students are asked not to linger around the nursing station but to conduct their chart review and charting in the designated area.
 Quiet conduct is expected. - 4.
 Students are required to report off to the instructor and the co-assigned nurse before leaving the unit for any reason. - 5.
 Students should identify themselves as students to their assigned patients.
 Any patient or family who indicate the desire not to have student care will be returned to staff care without hesitation.
 Do not take this personally, should this occur. - 6.
 In an apparent emergency situation, students are expected to seek help from the hospital nursing staff or the instructor, whichever is most immediately available. - 7.
-Students are encouraged to review new orders in patient charts and discuss plan of care with instructor. - 8.
-Instructors must be present with students when preparing/administering any and all medications.
+Students are encouraged to review new orders in patient charts and discuss plan of care with instructor.

+- 8. Instructors must be present with students when preparing/administering any and all medications.
 In addition, the instructor must co-sign the student's signature in the EMR.
 Specific hospital procedures must be followed. - 9.
 Conduct, as described in College Catalog, must be exercised. - 10.
 Computers located in the hospital setting are not to be used for personal use. - 11.
-With the exception of the preceptorship, faculty supervise student's work.
-Students may perform skills under staff supervision with prior faculty acknowledgment/permission.
+Faculty and students will follow facilities policies regarding supervision of clinical learning activities.
+Students may perform skills under staff supervision with prior faculty acknowledgement/permission.